ccwinch/live-streaming-tech-notes/src/overview.md

 See also the list of [known issues](https://github.com/ccwinch/live-streaming-tech-notes/issues).

-This page is a work in progress.
-A version with decent highlighting of links is available [HERE](https://ccwinch.github.io/live-streaming-tech-notes/).
+These notes are a work in progress.